Jezza/ElementalSciences/README.md

 ElementalSciences
 =================

-A mod using forge, designed to give you access to genetics of the players, and other various science-y stuff Think forestry bees, but your the bee!
+A mod designed to empower you with awesome tech.

+Everything from genetics of the player, to a gravity field compressor. ;)

+Stick around, Pond.